kathrynhussey/ClarityJane/README.md

 # ClarityJane
-Website for Clarity Jane Coaching with Kathryn Hussey, helping people move from calamity and uncertainty to clarity, confidence and purposeful action.
+Website for Clarity Jane Coaching with Kathryn Hussey, helping people move from calamity and uncertainty to clarity, confidence and meaningful change.